 To provide a solid footing for interdisciplinary research, all students are required to complete at least six courses (18 hours) in the Childhood Studies Core Curriculum, in addition to the Methods, Theories of Childhood, and Proseminar requirements outlined above.
 Typically, students fulfill this requirement by enrolling in courses offered by Childhood Studies faculty under departmental course numbers (i.e., 56:163).
-These courses may include, among others, Child Growth & Development, Children and Childhood in Cross-Cultural Perspectives, Child Health and Disparities, Girlhood Studies, Postcolonial Childhoods, Youth Identities, Children and Cinema, History of Childhood, Visual and Material Cultures of Childhood, Children's Geographies, Literary and Cultural Constructions of Childhood, Play and Play Theory.
+These courses may include, among others, Child Growth & Development, , Girlhood Studies, Postcolonial Childhoods, Youth Identities, Children and Cinema, History of Childhood, Visual and Material Cultures of Childhood, Children's Geographies, Literary and Cultural Constructions of Childhood, Play and Play Theory.
 Other seminars may be substituted for the above, with permission of the DGS.